Nationals ready to take the field in defense of title

-The Washington Nationals are ready to take the field as defending World Series champions.
+The Washington Nationals are ready to take the field as defending champs.

-The fans won’t be there, but the ballpark will reflect the team’s new status.
+The fans won’t be there, but the ballpark will reflect the team’s proud status.

 The Nationals are planning to raise a new 2019 World Series champions flag before Thursday night’s opener against the New York Yankees.
 Other festivities include a ceremonial first pitch thrown by Dr. Anthony Fauci and a previously recorded Presidents Race to be shown during the fourth inning.